gdalle/DifferentiationInterface.jl/docs/src/overview.md

 | [`hessian`](@ref)           | [`hessian!!`](@ref)           |

 !!! danger
-    This is an experimental functionality, use at your own risk.
+    Second-order differentiation is still experimental, use at your own risk.

 ## Preparation

-In many cases, automatic differentiation can be accelerated if the function has been run at least once (e.g. to record a tape) and if some cache objects are provided.
+In many cases, AD can be accelerated if the function has been run at least once (e.g. to record a tape) and if some cache objects are provided.
 This is a backend-specific procedure, but we expose a common syntax to achieve it.

 | operator            | preparation function                |